codefellows/seattle-code-301n24/facilitator/final-exam/tests/README.md

 # Final Assessment Acceptance Tests

-This foller contains tests for application features to be completed by students in the 301 final assessment.
+This folder contains tests for application features to be completed by students in the 301 final assessment.

 ## Gradiator

-The `Gradiator` folder contains folders and files required to run end to end tests for deployed or locally installed Final Assessment Application.
+The `gradiator` folder contains folders and files required to run end to end tests for a fully deployed or locally installed Final Assessment Application.

 ### Usage